MicrosoftDocs/dynamics-365-project-operations/articles/actuals/actuals-overview.md

 ### Fixed price

-When a basic expense entry that is submitted is linked to a project that is mapped to a fixed-price contract line, the system creates one journal line for cost.
+When a submitted basic expense entry is linked to a project that's mapped to a fixed-price contract line, the system creates one journal line for cost.

 ### Default pricing

 The logic for entering default prices for expenses is based on the expense category.
-The transaction date, the contract line that the project is mapped to, and the currency are all used to determine the appropriate price list.
+The transaction date, the contract line that the project is mapped to, and the currency, are all used to determine the appropriate price list.
 The fields that affect default pricing, such as **Transaction Category** and **Unit**, are used to determine the appropriate price on the journal line.
-However, this only works when the pricing method setup in the price list is Price per unit.
-If pricing method setup is At cost or Markup over cost then the price entered when the expense entry is created is used for cost and the price on the sales journal line is calculated based on the pricing method.
+However, this only works when the pricing method set up in the price list is **Price per unit**.
+If pricing method set up is **At cost** or **Markup over cost**, the price entered when the expense entry is created is used for cost and the price on the sales journal line is calculated based on the pricing method.

-You can add a custom field on the Expense entry.
-If you want the field value to be propagated to actuals, create the field on the Actuals and Journal line tables and use custom code to propagate the field value using from Time Entry to Actuals via journal line using Transaction Origins.
-For more information on Transaction Origins and Connections see [Linking Actuals to original records](linkingactuals.md#example-how-transaction-origin-works-with-transaction-connection)
+You can add a custom field on the expense entry.
+If you want the field value to be propagated to actuals, create the field on the **Actuals** and **Journal Line** tables.
+Use custom code to propagate the selected field value from Time Entry to Actuals through the journal line using transaction origins.For more information on Transaction Origins and Connections see [Linking Actuals to original records](linkingactuals.md#example-how-transaction-origin-works-with-transaction-connection)

 ## Journal lines and material usage log submission